Creamy Goat Cheese and Pumpkin Polenta

 Instructions

-- Turn your oven to 425 degrees.
+- Turn your oven to 425 degrees Fahrenheit.
 Line a baking tray with parchment paper.
 Put the butternut squash on the tray and toss it with 1 teaspoon of olive oil.
 Put the pan into the oven (you don't need to wait for it to finish preheating) and roast the squash for 25-30 minutes, or until it is tender.1 small butternut squash

 - Add the remaining teaspoon of oil and the butter to a medium-sized pot over medium-high heat.
 Add the onion and cook, stirring occasionally, until it is soft and brown, about 8 minutes.
 Add the garlic and cook for one more minute.1 teaspoon butter, ½ medium yellow onion, 1 clove garlic